 Most of us probably have a pair of rubber dish gloves sitting underneath our sink.
 It sounds too easy, but pop those gloves on and use your hand in a sweeping motion to collect pet hair into a clump for easy disposal.

 Put your hand through the middle, the non-sticky side, and start patting the area that you wish to de-fur.
-It work pretty god for furniture and carpet, but it is best used on clothing.
+It works pretty good for furniture and carpet, but it is best used on clothing.
 It's perfect for a last-minute de-furring before you head out the door.

 This method uses the power of static electricity to collect the hair.
 Simply wipe down the surface that is covered in hair and dispose of the sheet.